-Pulpectomy: This pulp therapy treatment is done when the decay or damage has reached the pulp.
+Pulpectomy: This pulp therapy treatment done when the decay or damage has reached the pulp.
 Further, the pulp is partially or completely damaged.
 Your dentist here removes the entire damaged pulp from the pulp chamber as well as the roots.
-The roots are then filled (usually with Gutta Percha) immediately or after few dressings of cotton embedded in medicine.
-The treatment is called complete Pulpectomy or Root Canal therapy.
+The roots then filled (usually with Gutta Percha) immediately or after few dressings of cotton embedded in medicine.
+The treatment completed Pulpectomy or Root Canal therapy.

 Treatment protocols depend upon the stage of formation of the root: